obi1kenobi/cargo-semver-checks/README.md

 Lints may be configured in two ways:
 - **lint level:** When a lint finds issues, the lint level controls how `cargo-semver-checks` responds.
 The `deny` level makes the lint a hard error: `cargo-semver-checks` will exit with an error and will require a version bump to resolve.
 The `warn` level will print a warning describing the issue, but will not cause `cargo-semver-checks` to exit with an error code — meaning it _will not_ block CI runs.
 The `allow` level means the findings of the lint should be silently ignored, so the check doesn't even need to be run.
-- **required update:** This set the kind of version bump this check should require (for `deny`-level) or suggest (for `warn`) when it spots an issue.
+- **required update:** This sets the kind of version bump this check should require (for `deny`-level) or suggest (for `warn`) when it spots an issue.
 For example, the `function_missing` lint is `major` by default, so if a public function is removed between versions, the version needs a major version bump (e.g., 1.2.3 to 2.0.0 or 0.5.2 to 0.6.0).
 This can be configured to `major` or `minor` (1.2.3 to 1.3.0 or 0.5.2 to 0.5.3).
 There is no "patch" setting since that is equivalent to setting an `allow` lint level.

 To configure the level and/or required update for a lint, first find its name.
 This will be in `snake_case` and is reported in the CLI on errors/warnings, and can also be found as the file name in the [lints folder](https://github.com/obi1kenobi/cargo-semver-checks/tree/main/src/lints).